dialogueone-dev/IT-documentation/Product_documentations/visma_time/Projects/new_project.md

-# How to Create a New Project in Visma Time
+# How to Create a New Project in Intega Time

 To create a new project, follow these steps (please note that only the mentioned fields need to be filled out):